AKSW/frankgraphbench/docs/source/getting_started/support.md

   - Main parameters
     - `embedding_dim`: the entity embedding dimension.
     - `epochs`: number of training iterations.
+    - `seed`: seed for the sampling of the triples during, training, testing and validation.
+    - `triples`: if the model is going to be trained using all triples or just rating typed triples, either `"all"` or `"ratings"`.

+### rotatE
+- RotatE graph embedding + cosine similarity.
+  - Reference: Zhiqing Sun, Zhi-Hong Deng, Jian-Yun Nie, and Jian Tang.
+2019.
+RotatE: Knowledge Graph Embedding by Relational Rotation in Complex Space.
+In Int.
+Conference on Learning Representations.
+Openreview, Louisiana, United States, 1–18.
+  - Main parameters
+   - `embedding_dim`: the entity embedding dimension.
+    - `epochs`: number of training iterations.
-    - `random_seed`: seed for the sampling of the triples during, training, testing and validation.
+    - `seed`: seed for the sampling of the triples during, training, testing and validation.
     - `triples`: if the model is going to be trained using all triples or just rating typed triples, either `"all"` or `"ratings"`.

 ### ePHEN